-Company E has a financial year-end of 30 June.
+Company E has a financial year-end of 31 July.
 The accounting calendar used by Company E is based on 52 full weeks with the weeks commencing on a Monday and ending on a Sunday.
-The last day of Company E's accounting calendar will always fall on a Sunday and for the 2016 year it will specifically fall on Sunday, 3 July 2016.
+The last day of Company E's accounting calendar will always fall on a Sunday and for the 2020 year of assessment it will specifically fall on Sunday, 2 August 2020.
 Company E believes that the most meaningful and accurate comparison of sales growth can be measured on a weekly basis, from Monday to Sunday.
-As a result, Company E applied to the Commissioner before 30 June 2016 to request approval for it to close its accounts on the last day of its accounting calendar, which is a Sunday.
+As a result, Company E applied to the Commissioner before 31 July 2020 to request approval for it to close its accounts on the last day of its accounting calendar, which is a Sunday.